Christmas pudding: Ancestors

 As techniques for meat preserving improved in the 18th century, the savoury element of both the mince pie and the plum pottage diminished as the sweet content increased.
 People began adding dried fruit and sugar.
 The mince pie kept its name, though the pottage was increasingly referred to as plum pudding.
 As plum pudding, it became widespread as a feast dish, not necessarily associated with Christmas, and usually served with beef.
 It makes numerous appearances in 18th century satire as a symbol of Britishness, including the Gilray cartoon, The Plumb-pudding in danger.

 Victorian era

 It was not until the 1830s that a boiled cake of flour, fruits, suet, sugar and spices, all topped with holly, made a definite appearance, becoming more and more associated with Christmas.
-The East Sussex cook Eliza Acton was the first to refer to it as "Christmas Pudding" in her bestselling 1845 book Modern Cookery for Private Families.
+In her bestselling 1845 book Modern Cookery for Private Families, the East Sussex cook Eliza Acton was the first to refer to it as "Christmas Pudding".
+The pudding became popular part of Christmas tradition in the United Kingdom partially due to Charles Dickens' 1843 novel A Christmas Carol.